GDC-Coders/Moon/README.md

-# You can also run on mobile devices! ios & android!
+# run on ios & android